 University of San Diego

 The 30-unit M.S. in Learning Design and Technology features 100% online learning and seven-week long courses.
 Students can finish it in 20 months, or five semesters, by taking two courses every semester.

-The coursework includes a capstone course that allows students to demonstrate their acquired skillset, and it’s a chance for fellow students to give their inputs.
-The peer evaluation on each student’s portfolio project can be as nerve-wracking as the professor evaluations, too.
+The coursework includes a capstone course that allows students to demonstrate their acquired skillset, and it’s a chance for fellow students to give their input.
+The peer evaluation of each student’s portfolio project can be as nerve-wracking as the professor evaluations, too.

 Students must use their higher thinking faculties to examine learning theories, technologies, and pedagogies.
 In addition, the curriculum includes courses on learning experience design, leadership skills, and digital literacy skills.

 While the online delivery is convenient, the challenging curriculum is anything but.
 You have the assurance that you will gain basic mastery of the advanced concepts in instructional design and technology.

 Individuals with the ambition to become marketing managers, even chief marketing officers, should consider earning a master’s in marketing.
 Students learn about the principles and practices of marketing and the best strategies to implement an effective marketing program.
 The coursework also emphasizes the role of social media, analytics, and technology in the ever-evolving marketing field.